COSC1127-AI/pacman-contest-cluster/README.md

 ### Features ###

+* Build `n` subcontests where teams are assigned randomly to one of them.
+* Play teams only against staff teams.
 * Runs multiple games at the same time by using a cluster of worker machines/CPUs.
     * option `--workers-file <json file>`
     * connection via ssh with tunneling support if needed.